Aturex1/floorp-gnome-theme/README.md

 ### Disclaimer:

-**Only the auto install script and flatpak installations are supported!!**
+**Only the auto install script and no sandbox installations are supported (like flatpak)!!
+Your directory for floorp must be ~/.floorp!**
 **The curl installation is currently not working!**

 > ### Disclaimer: